mohdahsank001/CSVtoFirebaseMigrator--1.1/readme.txt

 CHANGE LOG for version 2.0  :  (TESTING PHASE)
 _________________________________________________

-1. Multiple entries from two seperate input JSON files for Jobs and users [into two seperate Collections in the firebase firestore] . (namely testJob.JSON and testUser.JSON such that ith user in the  TestUser.JSON file is mapped with the ith Job in TestJob.JSON ).
+1. Multiple entries from two seperate input JSON files for Jobs and users [into two seperate Collections in the firebase firestore] . (namely testJob.JSON and testUser.JSON such that ith user in the testUser.JSON file is mapped with the ith Job in testJob.JSON ).
-2. Mapping with the data in 'Users' and 'PublicJobs' collections in the firebase firestore (sellcrowd.com).
+2. Mapping with the data in 'Users' and 'PublicJobs' collections with fields in the firebase firestore (sellcrowd.com).